eugenielai/eugenielai.github.io/posts/sigmod-takeaways.md

 ---

-I got a bit sad that SIGMOD is over.
-I loved every bit of the experience!
-There is a fraction of my learnings from the past week.
+I loved every bit of the experience and got a bit sad that SIGMOD is over.
+This post is developed to help me crystalize a fraction of my learnings from the past week.
+Overall, the conference is life-changing, and I felt grateful for the opportunity to participate.

 #### I know the field of databases better and have a more clear idea of my research interests.
 * **Before SIGMOD:** I felt that I was only doing research in my little room, focusing on a specific problem.
 I read papers on schema exploration, query recommendation, and provenance summarization.
 But to me, they were three independent islands scattered around a huge canvas that’s covered in mist.